Welcome one, welcome all to the first-ever AEW Dark review.

 Thank the sweet lord for TH2, Kip Sabian, and SCU or this episode of AEW Dark would’ve been a flat bust.

 This was a fantastic match with all six men as well as a devious Penelope Ford putting in a performance of the highest order.

 It was high-octane stuff from the get-go with each wrestler bringing their A-Game and SCU seemingly in control for an easy win, but when Christopher Daniels started second-guessing himself as he went to hit an Arabian Spring, due to his recent botching of the move against Pentagon Jr, TH2 and Kip Sabian got back into the fight.

 This is superb storytelling on behalf of AEW.
 Whereas certain other companies would refuse to acknowledge what happened a few weeks back, before sweeping it under the canvas, AEW chose to not only embrace it but to work it into the narrative of the Fallen Angel.

 I fully expect this to become an internal struggle within Daniels now and one he will have to overcome to get his mojo fully back online.

 I’d also like to give special praise to Frankie Kazarian for his part in all this.
-It astounds me just how good he is each and every time I watch him inside the squared circle, and I really believe he doesn’t get anywhere near the amount of respect that he truly deserves.
+It astounds me just how good he is each time I watch him inside the squared circle, and I believe he doesn’t get anywhere near the amount of respect that he truly deserves.
 He was the MVP of this bout, pulling off move after move that left your friendly neighborhood wrestling writer’s jaw on the floor and I think that any discussion about the G.O.A.T should always have his name thrown into the mix.

 It all ended with the SCU Later, meaning that TH2 and Kip Sabian are now 0-3 as a triplet, but that serves them right.
-Nobody needs to wear that much florescent green in this day and age.
+Nobody needs to wear that much fluorescent green in this day and age.